App Design

 Features

-Feature 3: Make temporary barriers visible and trustworthy
+Make temporary barriers reliable and trustworthy

 Problem: